Sovereign in right of the Bailiwick of Jersey: Role

 The king is the sovereign and head of State of Jersey and is represented on the island by a lieutenant governor, who is charged with carrying out the king's constitutional functions there.

 Style of Duke

 The king is widely referred to on Jersey and the wider Channel Islands as Duke of Normandy.
 While the title is not used in a constitutional capacity, it is widely used in an official capacity to refer to the sovereign at official and state events on the island.

 On the proclamation of Charles III in 2022, the Bailiff of Jersey said during his speech "His Majesty King Charles III sits on the throne and is our sovereign, our Duke."

 It is customary in the Loyal toast on the island to refer to "The Duke of Normandy, our King", or "The King, our Duke" rather than just "The King" as is customary in the United Kingdom and other Realms.

+Heir apparent

+The current heir apparent is Prince William and who will one day become monarch will also become the ruler of the Bailiwick of Jersey in a separate legal role, because Jersey is not part of the UK but a Crown Dependency that recognises the monarch (now Charles III) as its head of state in its own right, so the phrase is simply a formal way of saying the future monarch will be sovereign of Jersey as a distinct jurisdiction as well as of the United Kingdom.